artur3333/YouTuber-AI/README.md

 # YouTuber-AI

-**YouTuber-AI** is a Python application that reads live chat messages from a specified YouTube or Twitch livestream and generates AI-driven responses using OpenAI's GPT-3.5 model.
+**YouTuber-AI** is a Python application that reads live chat messages from a specified YouTube or Twitch livestream and generates AI-driven responses using OpenAI's GPT-3.5 model making replies based on chat messages, retains chat history for context.
 The responses are converted to speech using a Text-to-Speech (TTS) engine, creating an interactive and engaging experience for livestream audiences.

 ## Features
 - **AI-Powered Responses**: Uses OpenAI’s API to generate conversational responses from live chat messages in real time.
+- **Chat History**: Remembers chat history for context-aware responses.
 - **Text-to-Speech Output**: Converts responses to audio using either `pyttsx3` or `OpenAI's TTS` options, making the interaction vocal and dynamic.
 - **Multi-Platform**: Choose between different platforms: `youtube` or `twitch`.
 - **Live Chat Processing**: Reads and processes messages from YouTube or Twitch livestreams.